• Skip to primary navigation

 Don’t freeze fresh mussels!
 I’ve tried it.
 The mussels close up tightly and die, so when you try to cook them they do not open.

 However, you can freeze the mussels in the sauce (I would do it before adding the pasta).
-You can keep them in the freezer for up to four months.
+You can keep them in the freezer for up to three months.
 After that, the texture will start to deteriorate.

 Defrost the sauce in the refrigerator (or microwave) while you make the pasta, then add the cold mussels to the cooked pasta, and allow to heat gently until piping hot.